 The purpose of this policy is to monitor student attendance to ensure compliance with the requirements and policies re the issuance of Certificates of Completion.
 The intent is to provide all students with the best opportunity to achieve the learning outcomes of their chosen class.

-This policy applies to all classes whether they are considered “regional” or “onsite”.
+This policy applies to all classes whether they are considered “mobile” or “onsite”.

 Attendance monitoring is the only means to ensure that students meet the requirements stipulated to receive a Certificate of Completion.
 80% attendance is required as a minimum.